Can an architect guarantee planning permission?

 A Practical Completion Certificate will mark the conclusion of the construction (notwithstanding latent defects) and transfer the possession of the building to the client; and a Final Completion Certificate will be issued by the architect when the contract has been fully and properly completed.

 A Professional Consultant’s Certificate is provided by a professional consultant (including architects), confirming its conformity with Building Regulations and the contractual instructions for the purposes of securing a mortgage on the property.
+It is not a guarantee for the construction, in the same way that an NHBC (National House Building Council) Warranty is.
+You may want to take legal advice on whether it is an appropriate document for your requirements.

 Can an architect provide architectural and contracting services?